 As I’m a working, single mother of two children, a lot of people ask me how I manage to get my kids out in the mornings and get to work on time.

-My two kids, aged four and seven, need to be dressed, fed and in the mood to cycle five kilometres to kinder and school, in all weather, because we don’t have a car.
+My two kids, aged four and seven, need to be dressed, fed, and in the mood to cycle five kilometers to kinder and school, in all weather, because we don’t have a car.

 I’ve been doing this since my daughter was 6 months old and it makes our lives so much easier and less stressful.